danrs/git-practice/README.md

 ```

 ### Adding remotes
 Since you have forked this repository, you want to keep it up to date with the original repository you forked it from.
-To do so, add the original repo as a new remote called "upstream:
+To do so, add the original repo as a new remote called "upstream":
 ```bash
 git remote add upstream https://github.com/danrs/git-practice.git # add new remote
 ```